azr4e1/venv-notary/README.md

 `clean` is like `delete` on steroid.
 It allows to delete environments in batches.

-You must specify whether to clean the global or the local environments. **If no other flag is provided, all your local/global environments will be deleted**
+You must specify whether to clean the global or the local environments. **If no other flag is provided, all your local/global environments will be deleted**!

 You can also provide the `-p/--python` flag to delete only the environments with a specific Python version.

-You can also provide the `-n/--name` flag to delete only the environments whose name match a regexp pattern.
+You can also provide the `-n/--name` flag to delete only the environments whose names match a regexp pattern.

-Examples:
+### Examples

 Delete all global environments: